 Bill No. Prime Sponsor Title Summary Status SSB 5030 Wilson, C. Improving access to educational services by reducing barriers to obtaining vital records and allowing alternative forms of documentation.
 Waives fees for accessing vital records like birth certificates for parents or guardians eligible for or receiving basic food benefits under the federal or state food assistance programs.
 Also allows for the acceptance of alternative documents to show a child's age or date of birth for enrollment in early childhood education and assistance programs and public instruction.
 1/29: Substitute provided clarifying amendments specifying what documentation is sufficient for the waiver.
-Public hearing in Senate Early Learning & K-12 Committee on 1/14; Executive action (Vote) taken on 1/29 with adoption of substitute amendment; Public hearing held in Senate Ways & Means on 2/17; Executive Action (Vote) taken on 2/27 in Senate Ways & Means; Passed Senate Floor 43-4 on 3/12; Public hearing held in House Early Learning & Human Services on 3/25; Executive Action (Vote) taken in House Early Learning & Human Services on 3/26; To House Appropriations SB 5166 (Companion: HB 1197) Robinson Making 2023- 2025 fiscal biennium second supplemental operating appropriations.
-Supplemental operating budget for the 2023-25 biennium.
-Public hearing held in Senate Ways & Means on 1/14 SB 5167 (Companion: HB 1198) Robinson Making 2025- 2027 fiscal biennium operating appropriations.
-Operating budget for the 2025-27 biennium.
-Public hearing held in Senate Ways & Means on 1/14; Public hearing in Senate Ways & Means on 3/25; Executive Session (Vote) in Senate Ways & Means on 3/27; (Various amendments accepted; see Start Early comparison chart for summary)
+Public hearing in Senate Early Learning & K-12 Committee on 1/14; Executive action (Vote) taken on 1/29 with adoption of substitute amendment; Public hearing held in Senate Ways & Means on 2/17; Executive Action (Vote) taken on 2/27 in Senate Ways & Means; Passed Senate Floor 43-4 on 3/12; Public hearing held in House Early Learning & Human Services on 3/25; Executive Action (Vote) taken in House Early Learning & Human Services on 3/26; Public hearing held in House Appropriations on 4/4; Executive Action (Vote) taken in House Appropriations on 4/7; Passed House Floor 62-33 on 4/10; Signed by President of the Senate & Speaker of the House; to Governor's desk